Alcids/Auks (Family Alcidae)

 The Black Guillemot is only black in the summer changing to a frosty white in the winter.
 They are fun to watch paddling along their bright orange feet; often spotted in harbors or around rocky shores, yet cover a board range of territory.

-The Razorbill, Common Murre, and Thick-billed Murre all wear different black and white tuxedos and are even better adapted to swimming then puffins!
+The Razorbill and Common Murre wear different black and white tuxedos and are even better adapted to swimming then puffins!
 Getting a glimpse of these other alcids is always a special treat!

 Tubenoses (Order Procellariiformes)